FY2020

 reporter

-Kazuma Yoshida (Teacher, Kyoto Municipal Tonan High School)
+Kazuma Yoshida (Teacher, Tōnan High School, Kyoto City)

-Mr. Hiroshi Okamoto (Supervisor, School Guidance Division, Leadership Department, Kyoto City Board of Education)
+Mr. Hirotsugu Okamoto (Supervisor, School Guidance Division, Guidance Department, Kyoto City Board of Education)

-In order to implement the new Course of Study, further enhancement of mathematical activities is required, such as improving motivation to learn and emphasizing mathematical expressions and logical explanations.
-In order to improve and enhance learning guidance, we will discuss how to establish the content of mathematics and acquire academic ability from the perspectives of high schools and universities.
-In particular, in order to develop abilities and skills for the 21st century, we will construct activities that exercise mathematical perspectives and ways of thinking in high school settings, and consider how to see how learning has deepened, based on specific examples.
+In preparation for the implementation of the new Course of Study, there is a need for further enhancement of mathematical activities, such as improving motivation to learn and emphasizing mathematical expressions and logical explanations.
+In order to improve and enhance learning guidance, we will discuss how to establish the learning content of mathematics and improve academic ability from the perspectives of both high school and university.
+In particular, in order to develop abilities and skills for the 21st century, we will build activities that allow students to use mathematical perspectives and ways of thinking in high schools, and consider how to see if learning has deepened, based on specific examples.

 【Part 2 Day 2】December 6 (Sun) 13:00~15:00 Breakout Session

-Design and practice of inquiry-based learning by learners creating their own questions
+Design and practice of inquiry-based learning by creating learners’ own questions

 reporter